Tony Thompson (boxer): The Thunderbox

 The back-to-back wins over Guerrero and Lawrence allowed Thompson to participate in Thunderbox Heavyweight Tournament on November 30, 2002, promoted by Cedric Kushner.
 The tournament consisted of eight participants, which included two-time world heavyweight champion Tim Witherspoon, former and future world heavyweight title challengers Derrick Jefferson, Ray Austin and Jeremy Williams, experienced journeyman Maurice Harris, who had entered the tournament after knocking out future world champion Siarhei Liakhovich, and undefeated, hard-hitting Gerald Nobles.
 Each boxer, including Thompson, was guaranteed $5,000 and the purse for the tournament winner was $100,000.
-All bouts took place at Trump Taj Mahal in Atlantic City, New Jersey and were scheduled for three rounds.
-The bouts were aired in the UK on Eurosport.
+All bouts took place at Trump Taj Mahal in Atlantic City, New Jersey, and were scheduled for three rounds.
+The bouts were aired on Eurosport in the UK and on In-Demand pay-per-view in the United States.
 In the first round, Thompson faced Jeremy Williams.
 The bout was scored a draw, with Thompson being declared the winner due to landing more punches.
 In semifinals, Thompson defeated Derrick Jefferson on points, and advanced to the final.
 Thompson wasn't able to claim the $100,000 prize, as he was soundly beaten by Maurice Harris.